GilbertMena/li3_gearman/Readme.md

 </pre>

-This should call the user define function for gearman thanks to the trigger we created when setting up our tables.
+This should call the user defined function for Gearman thanks to the trigger we created when setting up our tables.
 If MySQL UDF, the Gearman Job Server and the Gearman workers are running, everything should work.